cscart/docs/en/user_guide/orders/actions_on_orders/order_import.rst

    .. important ::

-       The **Orders** tab is open by default; it allows you to export customer information and all data about orders, except for the products in those orders.
-Products can be exported from the **Order items** tab.
+       The **Orders** tab is open by default; it allows you to import customer information and all data about orders, except for the products in those orders.
+Products can be imported from the **Order items** tab.

 #.
 Specify the following settings: